Skip to content

 12. Orientation Sensor

 An orientation sensor mainly detects the orientation of the device.
-This is quite a basic sensor, as it helps ensure that you wear your smartwatch in the right direction.
+This is quite a basic sensor, as it helps ensure you wear your smartwatch in the right direction.
 If not, this sensor helps correct the display contents automatically concerning the orientation.

 13. Pedometer

-The most basic sensor that’s present on every single wearable device – is this pedometer.
+The most basic sensor that’s present on every single wearable device – is the pedometer.
 The pedometer uses the accelerometer data to count the number of steps walked by the user and thus provides the step count at the end of each day.

 A 10,10,000-steps is often considered a healthy practice for any individual, and the pedometer can help ensure you do so!